Found a strange insect in your garden, an unusual plant in the park or a fossil on the beach? Get help identifying it.

 Whether you are an amateur naturalist, an expert or just curious, you can ask - or answer - all sorts of questions about the UK's biodiversity and our team of Museum scientists are online to help.

-N.B.
-New threads posted to any of the Identification forums are moderated so there may be a delay before you're message appears.
+New threads posted to any of the Identification forums are being moderated so there may be a delay before your message appears.

 Museum ID expert Stuart Hine - aka bombuslucorum on the forums - tells the facts and debunks some of the myths surrounding the false widow spiders: